ucsd-ccbb/cirrus-ngs/README.md

 * uses_chromosomes
     * boolean value describing if this step should be run on each chromosome
     * the last bash argument to the script will be the chromosome's number

+By default the tool will be run on all the samples in the project.
+Each tool can also be run on all samples at once, on each group, and on pairs of samples if needed.

 #### Pipeline specific yaml files